mallikasdishes/github.io/_posts/2019-02-18-lemon-pickle.md

       * Fenugreek Seeds - 1/4 Cup
       * Red Chilli Powder - 1 1/2 Cup
   directions_markdown: |-
-      1. do this...
-      2. do that...
+      1. Hopefully you've followed the preparation details.
+After waiting for a couple days...
+      2. On the third day, thoroughly mix it using a dry spoon.
+      3. Heat the pan and gently fry Fenugreek seeds till they are brown in color.
+      4. Let the Methi seeds (Fenugreek) cool down naturally, and then crush it into a fine powder.
+      5. Now add Fenugreek powder, red chilli powder into the lemon mixture, and thoroughly mix them together.
+You will see the juices flowing.
+Then add Seasoning... follow the step below in the additional comments section.
+      6. Mix both Seasoning and Prepared Lemon mixture well and store in a dry container.
+      7. You can start eating after a couple of days.
+If you wait longer, the lemon pieces will be soft and will not have that sour taste.
+      8. Keep it in the refrigerator for longer life.
   preparation_details: |-
       1. Wash, clean and dry all the 12 lemons.
 Cut 8 lemons into 8 or 9 small pieces and Remove the seeds.
 Keep the remaining 4 for juice.
       2. Add salt and turmeric powder, mix well with a dry spoon.
       3. Squeeze the rest of 4 Lemons into the mix, and keep it aside for 2 full days or 48 hours - whichever comes first.
-      4. On the third day, thoroughly mix it using a dry spoon.
-      5. Heat the pan and gently fry Fenugreek seeds till they are brown in color.
-      6. Let the Methi seeds (Fenugreek) cool down naturally, and then crush it into a fine powder.
-      7. Now add Fenugreek powder, red chilli powder into the lemon mixture, and thoroughly mix them together.
-You will see the juices flowing.
-Then add Seasoning... follow the step below in the additional comments section.
-      8. Mix both Seasoning and Prepared Lemon mixture well and store in a dry container.
-      9. You can start eating after a couple of days.
-If you wait longer, the lemon pieces will be soft and will not have that sour taste.
-      10. Keep it in the refrigerator for longer life.
   other_details: |-
-      Paragraph 1

-      Paragraph 2
+      None
   additional_comments: |-
       Seasoning - Take a frying pan, Heat 2 cups of vegetable oil and add 1 1/2 spoons of mustard seeds, 10 or 12 dried red chillies and 1/2 spoon Hing.
 Let the mustard seeds splutter and remove the flame and let it cool.